wp-plugins/pinterest-pin-it-button/readme.txt

 5. Advanced settings

 == Changelog ==

+= 1.4.1 =
+* Fixed: Various shortcode fixes.
+* Fixed: Moved some JavaScript files that were loaded in the footer to now load in the header to improve compatibility with themes not implementing wp_footer().
+* Fixed: Updated button CSS/styles to improve compatibility with more themes.

 = 1.4.0 =
 * Changed/Fixed: Iframe removed when button set to "User selects image".
 Fixes security issues and display errors on some web hosts.